Overview

 Functionality

 In Feast, each batch data source is associated with corresponding offline stores.
 For example, a SnowflakeSource can only be processed by the Snowflake offline store, while a FileSource can be processed by both File and DuckDB offline stores.
 Otherwise, the primary difference between batch data sources is the set of supported types.
-Feast has an internal type system, and aims to support eight primitive types (bytes, string, int32, int64, float32, float64, bool, and timestamp) along with the corresponding array types.
+Feast has an internal type system that supports primitive types (bytes, string, int32, int64, float32, float64, bool, timestamp), array types, set types, map/JSON types, and struct types.
 However, not every batch data source supports all of these types.

-For more details on the Feast type system, see .
+For more details on the Feast type system, see here.

 Functionality Matrix